 The first gathering was held on 11 February 1988 at the Local Family Day Care Centre in Box Hill.
 Early activities included fitness and knitting classes, cooking and floral arrangement demonstrations as well as migrant information seminars.

-In 1999, due to increasing participation in classes, activities were relocated to the Box Hill Church of Christ.
+In 1999, due to increasing participation in classes, activities were moved to the Box Hill Church of Christ.
 A wider range of programs were introduced, including Line Dance, Praise Dance, Yuan Ji, Tai Chi, Chinese Calligraphy, Mandarin, Chinese Opera Singing and handicrafts.

 After the venue was sold in 2010, CWAVic continued its activities by hiring venues across Mitcham, Nunawading and Blackburn.
 Programs were further expanded to include Yoga, Zumba, Laughter Yoga, Qigong, Horticulture, Karaoke and more.